-In 2018, the staff continued working on two targeted initiatives in relation to the FISO model.
+In 2019, the staff continued working on two targeted initiatives in relation to the FISO model.
 The focus of the Annual Implementation Plan related to Building Excellence in Teaching and Learning with a clear focus on implementing evidence-based high impact strategies in the classroom.
-The Literacy and Numeracy Professional Learning Teams focused specifically on areas of Writing, Reading and Number, as well as, continuing to improve our ability to evaluate impact of school based programs on learning.
+The Literacy and Numeracy Professional Learning Teams focused specifically on areas of Reading, Writing and Number, as well as, continuing to improve our ability to evaluate the impact of school based programs on learning.
 The staff have been involved in professional learning to support with instructional practice and assessment processes.
 These professional development sessions aim to establish a shared and consistent approach across the school.
-In 2018, we continued to review and develop our instructional practices.
-Staff participated in reading for meaning professional learning with Lynn Watts.
+In 2019, we continued to review and develop our instructional practices.
+Staff participated in reading for writing professional learning with Lynn Watts.
 This was a network community of practice.
 Our NAPLAN data demonstrates that the foundations set in the junior grades are equating to high level results in our Grade 3 NAPLAN assessments.
-Teachers focused on effective differentiation and feedback to students, to ensure we improve the percentage of students achieving high growth between grade 3-5 and 5-7.
+Teachers focused on effective differentiation and feedback to students, to ensure we improve the percentage of students achieving high growth between grade 3-5 and 5-7 and the percentage of students in the top 2 bands at Grade 5.